vhx/community-api-documentation/video-player.md

       { url: 'http://www.flashcomguru.com/flash/bbc_reel_m420pVP6_768K.flv' }
     ])

 Each object must contain at least the URL of the video.
-You may pass as many properties as you'd like though.
+You may pass as many properties as you'd like though, and these will be accessible when you grab the current video from Megaplaya.
 If you pass an id, megaplaya will pass it to all the event listeners.

     megaplaya.api_playQueue([
       {